code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-29-spring-ws-basic-authentication-example.md

 # Setup Server Basic Authentication

 The Spring Boot security starter that we added to our Maven setup has a dependency on Spring Security.
 If Spring Security is on the classpath then [web applications will be secured by default with HTTP basic authentication](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#boot-features-security) on all HTTP endpoints.
-In other words our `TicketAgentEndpoint` is secured with basic auth.
+In other words our `TicketAgentEndpoint` is now secured with basic auth.

-The default user that will be configured has as name <var>user</var>.
+The default user that will be configured has as name <var>'user'</var>.
 The password is randomly generated at startup.

 Typically you will want to configure a custom value for the user and password, in order to do this you need to set the [Spring Boot security properties](https://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html) in your application properties file.

-In this example set <var>'security:user'</var> name and password properties using the YAML variant as shown below.
+In this example we set the <var>'user'</var> to <kbd>codenotfound</kbd> and the <var>'password'</var> to <kbd>p455w0rd</kbd> using the YAML variant as shown below.

 ``` yml
 security: